anthony-tresontani/methodic-python/TDD.rst

 Not really.
 TDD request to write a failing test first, this one may pass.
 My experience as a Python developer lead me to always write this test stub first.
 And it happened to failed often.
 The reason is simple:
   - Ensure the test is detected and run.
-Remove any test method name mislabelled.
+Ex: Remove any test method name mislabelled.
   - Check any setup/configuration.
 When using any framework, make this test pass can already take lot's of time.
 For example, with django, this allow you to ensure your DB setup is right.

 Gigi: "Go on"